 The ESP FAT file system is mounted, but not exposed.
 This allows programs running under Windows to update the contents of the ESP.
 Assigning a drive letter to the ESP using

 mountvol /s will allow access to the partition.
 Access to the ESP requires admin privilege.
 Although the MSR, and any partitions created from the MSR, could have recognizable file systems, none are exposed.

 Any OEM-specific partitions or partitions associated with other operating systems are not recognized by Windows.
 Unrecognized partitions with recognizable file systems are treated like the ESP.
 They will be mounted, but not exposed.
 Unlike MBR disks, there is no practical difference between OEM-specific partitions and other operating system partitions; all are "unrecognized."

-How can the user see the ESP, OEM, and other unrecognized partitions?
+How the user can see the ESP, OEM, and other unrecognized partitions

 The user can use disk management tools such as the Disk Management utility or the diskpart.exe Windows command line.
 The MSR and any partitions created from the MSR are only visible from the command line.

-Dynamic disks use two different GPT partitions?
+Dynamic disks use two different GPT partitions

 A data container partition that corresponds to the MBR partition 0x42, with the following GUID: